globaleaks/whistleblowing-software/documentation/user/admin/CommonConfigurations.rst

 - SMTP Server Port: Port used to send outgoing emails.
 It is usually 465 or 587 (SMTP with TLS is at TCP port 587; SMTP with SSL is at 465)
 - Transport Security: from the drop down menu select the opportune security level

-It is better to leave untouched the pre-defined settings pertaining the notification to admins and to recipients, but in the case you want to disable them, it is possibile to check the corresponding checkboxes.
+It is better to leave untouched the pre-defined settings pertaining the notification to admins and to recipients, but in the case you want to disable them, it is possible to check the corresponding checkboxes.

 You can then set the value for the time at which the notification alert of expiring submission; this value is set at 72hours to give time to the recipient(s) to check and manage the pending submissions.